An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Hypothesis Testing and Multiple-Network Normality

 \section{Hypothesis Testing and Multiple-Network Normality}

 Network hypothesis testing takes many forms depending on how the statistical unit of interest is specified.
-Units of interest can include small (local) scales such as individual vertices (or small collections of vertices) up to larger (global) scales such as testing for shared properties of multiple networks.
-Each scale (resolution) has different practical applications and interpretations, and, depending on the inference task at hand, the asymptotic normality results presented in the previous section may be adaptable to designing and analyzing test statistics tailored to inference problems.
+Units of interest can include, for example, individual (or several) vertices, representing microscale (local) structure, or individual (or several) entire networks, representing macroscale (global) structure.
+Each scale or level of resolution has different practical applications and interpretations, and, depending on the inference task at hand, the asymptotic normality results presented in the previous section may be adaptable to designing and analyzing test statistics tailored to inference problems.
 This section focuses primarily on test statistics motivated by the asymptotic normality results presented in the previous sections.
-A related line of research has focused on studying subgraph counts for random graphs under more general models than the stochastic blockmodel \citep{lunde_subsampling_2019,zhang_edgeworth_2022,lin_theoretical_2020,lin_trading_2022,levin_bootstrapping_2019,bickel_method_2011,gao_testing_2017,bhattacharyya_subsampling_2015}, and many of these papers develop associated asymptotic normality guarantees.
-Subgraph counts can be computationally expensive to compute in general, and as we have thus far focused primarily on spectral embeddings, to avoid introducing new concepts we devote this section primarily to test statistics or tests motivated by the previously discussed results and latent geometry.
-With the exception of \citet{levin_bootstrapping_2019}, the theoretical results on subgraph counts in the literature are not typically related to spectral embeddings.

-The organization of this section is by scale of the statistical unit of interest. \cref{sec:vertextests} examines testing individual vertices, \cref{sec:graphtests} examines network-level tests, and \cref{sec:twographtests} examines asymptotic normality results in several different multiple network models.